carlosdg/PushdownAutomatonSimulator/README.md

 - Does the designed algorithm really solve the problem?
 Is there any error?
 - How efficient is the algorithm in terms of time consumption and space needed?

-In order to help with the study of algorithms we use mathematical models of computation to represent them.
-These models are given an input string and they can recognize it as part of the language that they represent or not.
+Our first concern is to know if there exist an algorithm to solve a certain problem, this is because if the answer is negative we can't do anything else.
+In order to help with that, we use mathematical models of computation to represent algorithms: if we can get a model to solve a problem (being the problem defined in a formal language), then we can be sure that there must exist an algorithm to solve the problem.

-Lets say, for example, that our problem is determining whether an input string is made of a number of ones followed by the same number of zeroes or not.
+Lets say, for example, that our problem is determining whether a binary input string is made of a number of ones followed by the same number of zeroes or not.
 We can define the language made by all those strings as

-_L={1<sup>n</sup>0<sup>n</sup> / n > 0}_.
+_L={1<sup>n</sup>0<sup>n</sup> / n > 0}_

 We can now solve the problem by determining whether an input string is part of the language or not.
-For that we can use a mathematical model to represent that language, a Pushdown Automaton for example.
-And how that model is made represents the algorithm used to solve the problem.
+And we can do that by using mathematical models like Pushdown Automata or Context-Free Grammars.

-In case of more complex languages we'll need to use more complex models to represent them.
-Or, in case that our problem is not a decision problem we'll need an output string, Turing Machines can transform the input and thus have an output associated with input strings.
-Turing Machines are simple models but can represent any computable algorithm.
+In case that our problem is not a decision problem (with "yes" or "no" answer) we'll need an output string, Turing Machines can transform the input and thus have an output associated with input strings.
+Turing Machines are models that can represent any computable algorithm.

+## Pushdown Automata

 A Pushdown Automaton (PDA) is a model that represent Context-Free languages, these languages are less rich than the ones that Turing Machine represents but they are widely used, for example for defining programming languages.